EasonXiao-888/UVCOM/README.md

     `bash scripts/eval_QV_scratch.sh`

     You need to modify the `resume` ckpt path to your own.

-Tips: we will update our code version for other datasets and other settings (audio and pretrain) as soon as possible.

 ## ❤️ Acknowledgement
 Code in this repository is built upon several public repositories.
 Thanks for the wonderful work [Moment-DETR](https://github.com/jayleicn/moment_detr) and [QD-DETR](https://github.com/wjun0830/QD-DETR) ! !